eumetsat/learn-s6/README.md

 to the directory where you want to put the code.
 Once you are in the correct directory, you should run the following command;

-`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/ocean/sensors/learn-poseidon4`
+`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-poseidon4.git`

 This will make a local copy of all the relevant files.

 *Note: If you find that you are missing packages, you should check that you ran `git clone` with both the `--recurse-submodules` and `--remote-submodules` options.*

+*Note: if you are using an older version of git, you may find that your submodules are empty.
+In this case, you need to remove the folder and re-run the line above with `--recursive` added to the end*

 ## Usage